manidarla/GIXDemo/README.md

 >>> print(np.__version)
 1.8.0rc1
 >>>
+'''

-Then check the list of available environments
+Then check the list of available conda environments

-(conda env list)
+'conda env list'

-Then activate the new conda environment GIX514Assignment
+you should environment you just created, 'GIX514Assignment'.  you can activate it with

-(conda activate GIX514Assignment)
+'conda activate GIX514Assignment'

 you'll see the prompt change to show the active environment.  now repeat the same steps and note your python and numpy version.

+'''
 (GIX514Assignment) blah@blahblah ~ % python
 Python 3.8.11 (default, Aug 16 2021, 12:04:33)
 [Clang 12.0.0 ] :: Anaconda, Inc. on darwin